psychemedia/storytelling-notes/nettle-spinner-leaves-hung.md

 ??
 Start with the girl??
 Or the boy (need a tale to bring him in?
 Default is the Wolf... ?? a link to Little Red Riding Hood?)

-ONCE upon a time there lived at Quesnoy, in Flanders, a great lord whose name was Burchard, but whom the country people called Burchard the Wolf.
-Now Burchard had such a wicked, cruel heart, that it was whispered how he used to harness his peasants to the plough, and force them by blows from his whip to till his land with naked feet.
+ONCE upon a time, there was a great lord, a Count, who everyone called "the Wolf".
+He had such a wicked heart, that it was whispered he used to harness his peasants to the plough, and whip them as they tilled his land in their bare naked feet.

-His wife, on the other hand, was always tender and pitiful to the poor and miserable.
+But his wife, the Countess?
+Well, she was as tender to the poor and miserable as he was cruel.

-Every time that she heard of another misdeed of her husband's she secretly went to repair the evil, which caused her name to be blessed throughout the whole country-side.
-This Countess was adored as much as the Count was hated.
+Every time she heard of another of her husband's misdees, she would secretly go to repair the harm he had done; and her name was blessed throughout the whole country-side.
+She was welcomed, as much as he was avoided.
+She was loved, as much as he was hated.

 II

-One day when he was out hunting the Count passed through a forest, and at the door of a lonely cottage he saw a beautiful girl spinning hemp.
+One day, as the Wolf was out hunting in the forest, he came across a cottage.
+Outside, a young girl was playing.

 "What is your name ? " he asked her.

-" Renelde, my lord."
+And she told him.
+"Renelde, sir".

-" You must get tired of staying in such a lonely place ? "
+" You must be tired of living in such a run down place all by yourself ? " he said.

-" I am accustomed to it, my lord, and I never get tired of it."
+" I am accustomed to it, my lord, and I am not alone.
+My grandmother looks after me."

-" That may be so ; but come to the castle, and I will make you lady's maid to the Countess."
+" That may be so ; but come to the castle, and you will be my wife's maid."

-" I cannot do that, my lord.
-I have to look after my grandmother, who is very helpless."

-" Come to the castle, I tell you.
-I shall expect you this evening," and he went on his way.

-But Renelde, who was betrothed to a young wood-cutter called Guilbert, had no intention of obeying the Count, and she had, besides, to take care of her grandmother.
+But before she could respond, her grandmother had come to the door of the cottage, and shouted at the Wolf: " get away from here, you know you're not welcome.
+You just leave her alone".
+And he rode away.

-Three days later the Count again passed by.
+Several years later, the Wolf again passed by.

-" Why didn't you come ? " he asked the pretty spinner.

-" I told you, my lord, that I have to look after my grandmother.' ' Come to-morrow, and I will make you lady-in-waiting to the Countess," and he went on his way.
+Renelde was by now turning into a pretty young woman, and as she gathering eggs from the hens that were pecking around the small yard, the Wolf asked her: " What is your name ?"

+And she told him.

+" You must be tired of living in such a run down place ? " he said.

+" I am accustomed to it, my lord, but I am happy here, with my grandmother."

+" That may be so ; but come to the castle, and you shall be my wife's lady-in-waiting."

-This offer produced no more effect than the other, and Renelde did not go to the castle.
+But Renelde knew the stories, and she knew better than to go up to the castle.

+A few months had passed by when the Wolf next returned.
+Renelde, now a beautiful young woman, was sitting outside the cottage, spinning hemp.

-" If you will only come," said the Count to her when next he rode by, " I will send away the Countess, and will marry you."
+" You are Renelde," he said.
+"Come up to the castle, and I shall send send away my wife and marry you."

-But two years before, when Renelde's mother was dying of a long illness, the Countess had not forgotten them, but had given help when they sorely needed it.
-So even if the Count had really wished to marry Renelde, she would always have refused.
+But many years before, as Renelde's mother lay dying, the Countess had been kind to her, and helped to take away some of her pain.
+So even if the Wolf really had wished to marry Renelde, she would always have refused.

 III

-Some weeks passed before Burchard appeared again.

-Renelde hoped she had got rid of him, when one day he stopped at the door, his duck-gun under his arm and his game-bag on his shoulder.
-This time Renelde was spinning not hemp, but flax.
+It may only have been weeks that had passed by before Burchard appeared again, but they had been happy weeks.
+And this time, she was spinning flax, not hemp.

-" What are you spinning ? ' he asked in a rough voice.
+" What are you spinning ? " asked the Wolf, in a rough voice.

 " My wedding shift, my lord."